 NOTES & INSTRUCTIONS/SUGGESTIONS

-- I tried Goya dried chickpeas and store brand.
+- I tried Goya dried chickpeas and store brands.
 I must say the Goya did win my taste test, but both are very good!
 Goya are creamier in my opinion.

 - Why soak dried beans when you are using the Instant Pot?
 I have been asked this a few times.
 I like watching them puff up!
-I think it also helps them cook faster and more tender then just cooking in in the Instant Pot.
+I think it also helps them cook faster and more tender than just cooking in the Instant Pot.

 Now that your beans are ready, grab the Instant Pot!

 - Turn the Instant Pot (IP) to sauté.
 Add a drizzle of Extra Virgin Olive Oil.
 Add the diced onion and 1/4 tsp salt.
 Stir.

 - When the onions are soft, I add the minced garlic and, if desired and you know you like it, add 1/4-1/2 tsp turmeric.
 (Because I put that stuff in everything.
 I’ve read it helps with inflammation, that’s why.)

 - Add 1 tbsp dried oregano.
 I used Private Selection brand Mediterranean Oregano Leaves.
 I honestly can’t find much difference between that and regular oregano.
 I will say that the Private Selection brand is a bit twiggy between the teeth, even if I cook the oregano in the soup awhile.
 Too many stem bits added in that brand for my liking.

 - Zest some of that lemon into the IP.
 I ALWAYS zest my lemons.
 Trust me, ALWAYS zest your lemons.
 Add some zest to the onions and garlic. *Zest the rest, cover, or store it in a baggie so it doesn’t dry out.
 Garnish with some, and save the rest in your freezer as a flavor bomb for another recipe!